-In this article, we developed a model for the portfolio optimization of an electric services distributor.
+In this article, we developed a model for the portfolio optimization of an electric services distributer.
 This study was motivated by a real case of Germany public services.
 It brings together the real energy world and mathematical optimization.
 The model is very generic and can be easily extended with additional features but nevertheless, it has an appropriate degree of details matching the real world case.
 We also showed that the developed model is computationally effective for one-day ahead planning.
-The developed model has also didactic value as some modeling tricks and their computational implications are discussed.
-The GAMS code is available in the GAMS model library [16].
+The developed model has also didactic value as the GAMS code is presented and some modeling tricks and their computational implications are discussed.

 Acknowledgement.
-We would like to thank PETER MIEBACH (Mühlheim an der Ruhr, Germany) for providing the real world case to us and his engagement in improving the description of the real world situation in this paper.
+We would like to thank Peter Miebach (Mühlheim an der Ruhr, Germany) for providing the real world case to us and his engagement in improving the description of the real world situation in this paper.
 Panos M. Pardalos and Steffen Rebennack are partially supported by AirForce and CRDF grants.
 The support is greatly appreciated.